papivot/pace-docs/Docker fundamentals.md

 alpine              latest              055936d39205        4 weeks ago         5.53MB
 ```

-Tag the image with the appropriate registry specific tags  -
+Tag the image with the appropriate registry specific tags.
+For GCR we will use the format gcr.io / [username] -

 `sudo docker tag 414d93beb557 gcr.io/[username]/k8soper:0.0.1`